cuwilson/AD331-F25-In_House_Chatbot/Milestone 2/Team 2 - Milestone 2 FINAL.md

 ---

 ## 2. Component Descriptions
+**- User Start
 The employee will begin at a computer and loggin to the device which will take it into the authentication process if the loggin is bad it will send the user back to the login screen.
+**- Ollama Interface
 If the loggin is succcessful the user will arrive on the input/question screen.
+**- Starting the Question Answering Process
 After the question is entered it will go into the LLM Ollama RAG Model going through the process.
+**- AI Model Function
 This process includes going through the model, going through the document retrival, and finally through the verifier to send out going out the server storage of the question and answer for later usage and dirrectly to the user displaying the anser and links to the documentation whjere it came from.
+**- User Satisfaction
 If the user is happy from the response and all needs satisfied then teh user closes the screen and logs out.
+**- If The User Is Unsatisfied
 If the user is not satisfied additional information is sent to storage, HR is notified of the information disconnect, and the user is taken back to the question screen to repeat the cycle.

 ---